 What Size of French Press Should I Buy?

 Buying a French press may be confusing, especially because makers insist on using “cups” instead of ouncers or millimeters to indicate the carafe’s capacity.
 Imagine most people’s disappointment when, after getting home with a 3-cup French press, they realize that it cannot be used to brew precisely three cups of coffee!

 To make your life easier, we have finally made this whole “cups situation” clear.
 The most common sizes of French press you can buy are:

 - 12 cups: 51 oz.
 (1508 ml)

-If you only make cold brew for yourself and don’t want to store it later, a 3-cup press will be perfect.
+If you only make a cold brew for yourself and don’t want to store it later, a 3-cup press will be perfect.
 Otherwise, the 8-cup size is the standard size, which many people buy.
 If you brew too much coffee, you can store it in your fridge for a few days or even use it as an ingredient for several recipes.

 Why Use a French Press to Make Your Cold Brew?

 Although there are several ways to brew your delicious cold cup, the French press is the best solution for those who believe caffeine is a serious business.